s1monbengtsson/photo-gallery-api/README.md

 ## TypeScript, Node.js, Prisma

 - Register an account
-- Login and receive an access_token for authention
+- Login and receive an access_token for authentication
 - Create albums and photos
 - Update albums and photos
 - Link specific photos to an album
-- Disconnet specific phots from an album
+- Disconnet specific photos from an album
 - Delete albums and photos
 - Renew your access via a refresh_token